medialab/mango_iat/README.md

 # Goal
-Set a single page app layer on top of Limesurvey's [mango](https://raw.githubusercontent.com/medialab/mango_core) template to becomes a bridge between Limesurvey's backend and a IAT.
+Set a single page app layer on top of Limesurvey's [mango](https://raw.githubusercontent.com/medialab/mango_core) template, becoming a bridge between Limesurvey's backend and a IAT.
 Uses [jsPsych](http://jspsych.org) as a front-end interface.

 For more information about Implicit Association Tests, [click here](https://implicit.harvard.edu/implicit/education.html).